freshjuice-dev/freshjuice.dev/src/content/docs/modules/blog-listing/index.md

 - **Blog Description**: The description or details for the blog page.
 You may also use the variable {{blog.description}} to dynamically display the blog description.
 - **Blog Author Listing**: All settings related to the authors of the blog.
 These are the following settings available:
   - **Subheading**: The text before the headshot of the author.
 Default is "Posts by".
-  - **Show Headshot?**: (Toggle Option) Whether to show the headshot of the author.
+  - **Show Headshot?**: (Toggle) Option to show the headshot of the author.
-  - **Show Social Profiles?**: (Toggle Option) Whether to show the social media connections of the author.
+  - **Show Social Profiles?**: (Toggle) Option to show the social media connections of the author.
 - **Blog Tag Listing**: Displays the tags for the author about the content they create.
-Only has a single option, which is subheading.
+Only has a single option, Subheading.
 Default is "Posts about".

 ---